jeremytammik/the_building_coder_blog/a/2060_modeless_tutor.md

 Since the advent of ChatGPT, I thought I might create a collection of Revit API questions and answers to feed a RAG-enhanced LLM system.
 Currently, RAG in evolving further into GraphsRAG and KnowledgeGraph.

-TYhat would make sense if the Revit API knowledge that I wish to use was proprietary and not public.
+That would make sense if the Revit API knowledge that I wish to use was proprietary and not public.

 Luckily, however, I have now spent over 15 years pushing hard to make all Revit API questions and answers publicly available.

-Thos efforts are now paying off, and there may be less need for my research and efforts in this area:

-[ChatGPT now searches the live internet](https://openai.com/index/introducing-chatgpt-search/), including the Revit API discussion forum and the blog:
+Those efforts are now paying off, and there may be less need for my research and efforts to create a closed-loop RAG-base system; instead, [ChatGPT now searches the live internet](https://openai.com/index/introducing-chatgpt-search/), including the Revit API discussion forum and the blog: